Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs: Results and Discussion

-Figure \ref{fig:t33higgs2d} displays profiles along the peak-repulsion curves (red lines in Fig. \ref{fig:t33higgsenlarged}) with the exact pole positions marked along the bottom.
-For $\beta=0$ (massless Higgs, solid blue curve), $d_z=5.45\,m_W^{-1}$ corresponds to the maximum system size.
-The critical sign reversal in $x^2\sin\theta\cdot T_{33}^{\text{Higgs}}$ occurs beyond $x_c=0.85$ (5.67 $m_W^{-1}$) and persists to $x_c=0.92$ (11.50 $m_W^{-1}$).
+Figure \ref{fig:t33higgs2d} displays the profiles along the peak-repulsion curves (red lines in Fig. \ref{fig:t33higgsenlarged}(b)), with the exact pole positions marked at the bottom.
+For $\beta=0$ (massless Higgs, solid blue curve), the pole separation is measured as $d_z=5.45\,m_W^{-1}$, representing the maximum system size.
+The critical sign reversal in $x^2\sin\theta\cdot T_{33}^{\text{Higgs}}$ occurs beyond $x_c=0.85$ (5.67 $m_W^{-1}$) and persists until $x_c=0.92$ (11.50 $m_W^{-1}$).
 The repulsive interaction thus extends to 2.11 $d_z$, confirming its long-range nature.
-For $\beta=0.1$ ($m_H=0.28\,m_W$), the Higgs repulsion remains functionally long-ranged despite finite mass: at $x_c=0.85$ (5.67 $m_W^{-1}$), where weak interactions are negligible ($\sim e^{-m_Zr}/r$), it still dominates electromagnetic attraction.
-This demonstrates two key features: \begin{enumerate} \item The range transition is markedly slower than for weak interactions \item Its strength exceeds weak interactions by orders of magnitude \end{enumerate} These properties demonstrate violation of naive Yukawa suppression ($\sim e^{-m_Hr}/r$), indicating unconventional dynamics in the Higgs sector.
-Further $\beta$ increase suppresses the repulsion completely: for $\beta=0.2$, the positivity vanishes at large $x_c$ (dotted black).
+Even at $\beta=0.1$ ($m_H=0.28\,m_W$), the Higgs repulsion remains functionally long-ranged despite having a finite mass: at $x_c=0.85$ (5.67 $m_W^{-1}$), where weak interactions are negligible, it still dominates over electromagnetic attraction.
+This demonstrates two key features: \begin{enumerate} \item The range transition is slower than that predicted by a Yukawa potential ($\sim e^{-m_Wr}/r$). \item The Higgs-mediated repulsion dominates electromagnetic attraction even at large distances and hence, its strength exceeds weak interactions by several orders of magnitude. \end{enumerate} These observations suggest unconventional dynamics in the Higgs sector.
+Further increase in $\beta$ suppresses the repulsion completely: for $\beta=0.2$, the positive regions vanish at large $x_c$ (dotted black).

-Additionally, concurrent leftward shift of pole positions reflects strengthened attraction.
+In parallel, the concurrent leftward shift of the pole positions in Fig. \ref{fig:t33higgs2d} reflects strengthened attraction.
 When $\beta=0$, the long-ranged Higgs repulsion completely balances electromagnetic attraction.
-With increasing $\beta$, the range of repulsion shortens, leaving the electromagnetic attraction dominates at large distances.
+With increasing $\beta$, the range of the repulsion shortens, leaving the electromagnetic attraction dominates at large distances.
 The resulting force imbalance draws the poles together until stabilized by the attenuated short-ranged Higgs repulsion.

-In contrast to $T_{33}^{\text{Higgs}}$, the SU(2) contribution exhibits full regularity, enabling direct visualization without coordinate-dependent weighting factors that distort spatial relationships.
-Figure \ref{fig:t33su2} displays cross-sections of $T_{33}^{\text{SU(2)}}$ for solutions with fixed $\beta$ and varying $\tan\theta_W$ along $\theta=\pi/15$ (location of peak repulsion), revealing a globally attractive background with sharply localized repulsive cores at pole positions.